Contact Us

 Schematic Diagram

 The schematic design is the foremost step in the design and manufacturing process.
-All the required information is collected from the user.
+The system collects all the required information from the user.
 Some of the reports include PCB types, application of PCB, materials, and power requirements of PCB.
-With these accurate designs, the initial design of medical PCB is made.
+These accurate designs create the initial design of the medical PCB.

 Layout